-I’m a busy working mom, like many of you, and adore recipes that use real ingredients to create delicious, simple, and fast treats for my family.
-Although you have seen versions of a crockpot chocolate cake that use a cake mix and pudding mix, can I encourage you to try making this recipe instead?
-I would love you to take the extra few minutes to use real ingredients that you have touched and measured for yourself.
+Although you have seen versions of a crockpot chocolate cake that use a cake mix and pudding mix, can I encourage you to try making this homemade cake recipe instead?
 This chocolate stout cake is ridiculously fast to make and will become a family favorite that you are happy to get in your crockpot before you head out to work, schedule it, and have it ready to be eaten after dinner or for your kids when they get home from school.

 I often question the practicality of some slow-cooker recipes.
 Especially the ones that are for 3 hours and then done.
 Or for 2 hours and then you add something and cook for an additional 2 hours.
 Isn’t the idea of a slow cooker to allow you to set supper up to be cooking while you are working?
 Who the heck works 3-hour shifts?
 Eh, it must just be me that doesn’t see the value in 1400 Slow-Cooker Recipes.